School of Fine Arts

 Typically Offered: Fall, Spring.

 Course Description: A project-based course that provides a variety of methods, techniques, and best practices for creating digital illustrations and experiences.
 Students will explore commercial markets and illustrative styles, sketch and plan concepts, experiment and apply automated techniques, engage in small team collaboration, present and critique work, and estimate time, costs, and objectives toward developing portfolio-quality work.
+Six studio hours.
 Prerequisite(s): ART 110, ART 120, and ART 129.

 ART 325 Digital 3D Lighting Credits: 3